 - John Muir’s Time In Yosemite Changed Him Forever

-- Yosemite Is Our Nation’s 3rd National Park, But It Shaped The Idea Of National Parks
+- Yosemite Is Our Nation’s Third National Park, But It Shaped The Idea Of The National Parks

 - Yosemite’s Diverse Landscape Supports More Than 400 Species

 - Yosemite Is Home To Some Of The Tallest Waterfalls In North America